-Do not coast with the engine switched off. and do not tow the motorcycle.
+Do not coast with the engine switched off, and do not tow the motorcycle.

-The transmission is pressure lubricated only when the engine is runnina.
+The transmission is pressure lubricated only when the engine is running.

-Inadequate lubrication may cause damage or seizure of the transmission, leading to loss of motorcycle control which could result in serious injury or death brake earlier Alwavs in these conditions to make sure that brake surfaces are cleaned by the braking action.
+Inadequate lubrication may cause damage or seizure of the transmission, leading to loss of motorcycle control which could result in serious injury or death

-When using the motorcycle on loose, wet or muddy roads. braking effectiveness will be reduced by dust. mud or moisture collecting on the brakes.
+When using the motorcycle on loose, wet or muddy roads, braking effectiveness will be reduced by dust, mud or moisture collecting on the brakes.